apple/swift-migration-guide/Guide.docc/CommonProblems.md

 working with Swift concurrency.

 The data isolation guarantees made by the compiler affect all Swift code.
-This means strict concurrency checking can surface latent issues, even in Swift 5 code that doesn't use any concurrency language features directly.
+This means complete concurrency checking can surface latent issues, even in Swift 5 code that doesn't use any concurrency language features directly.
 And, with the Swift 6 language mode is on, some of these potential issues can become errors.

-After enabling strict checking, many projects can contain a large number of warnings and errors.
+After enabling complete checking, many projects can contain a large number of warnings and errors.
 _Don't_ get overwhelmed!
 Most of these can be tracked down to a much smaller set of root causes.